penguintutor/robot-arm/README.md

 # robot-arm
-GUI application for a USB robot arm
+# GUI application for a USB robot arm

-## Work in progress

-This is an early availability release.
-The software is still work in progress and this document mentions features that are not yet implemented.

 ## Introduction

-Gooey Robot Arm is a GUI application to control the Maplin Robot Arm.
+G-Robot Arm is a GUI application to control the cebekit Robot Arm.
 This is designed for use with the Raspberry Pi running Linux, but should work with any Linux computer.

-It should work with Windows as well, but setup may be a bit tricky on Windows.
+The robot arm used for testing is the Maplin robot arm, but I believe it should also work with the Model C-6985 from CPC Farnell.
 The robot arm is also available through other retailers, often called an Education Robot Arm or similar, although they sometimes come with a handheld remote control rather than the USB interface.
 The robot arm needs the USB interface which can be purchased separately if it was not already included.

 The usb robot arm comes with Windows software only.
-This software has been written to control the arm from other computers in particular the Raspberry Pi educational computer with the Linux operating system.
+This software has been written to allow the robot arm to be controlled from other computers, in particular Linux based computers such as the Raspberry Pi educational computer.
 This software is provided free of charge under the GPL version 3 license which allows you to view and edit the source code and redistribute as along as you make any changes available as open source software through the same license.

-The application is similar to, but not the same as the Windows software.
-This application is written using a similar layout and key bindings to the Windows software, but uses a single application window to handle the realtime control as well as record and playback functionality (not yet included).
+The application is similar to the remote control software supplied for Windows, but only handling the realtime functionality.
+This application is written using a similar layout and key bindings to the Windows software, but does not currently have the record and playback functionality.

 This page provides some of the information for developers wanting to understand the software.
-If you just want to set the software up and run it then see the user documentation.
+If you just want to set the software up and run it then see the install instructions further down or at http://www.penguintutor.com/robotarm

-The code is well documented within the code, but this explains some of the high-level information and reasons for why some of the things are delivered as they are.
+The code is well documented within the source code, but this explains some of the high-level information and reasons for why some of the things are delivered as they are.

 ## Install